 Other situations that you can use them, are with a family emergency pack that you keep in your car.
 In the event that something happens to you and you are unable to communicate about your child; these printable autism ID cards will definitely come in handy.

 How to Use These Printable Autism ID Card Templates

-In my subscriber hub, you’ll find two copies in addition to all of my free printable resources.
+In my autism family toolkit (which you can get below), you’ll find two copies in addition to all of my free printable resources.
 And you’ll also find editable versions of both.
 I’ll have a help video in there as well to show how to edit them before printing them out.

 And below, you’ll see one of the styles: